Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Approach

-\subsection{Approach}
+\section{Approach}

-The apps using ADB workaround is usually a combination of a normal app with all functions being restricted at normal or dangerous level permission, and a proxy started by ADB and therefore has signature level permission on Android.
-In Android, most of apps communicates with proxies through socket channel, which has no strong protection and generic access control.
-A malicious app could easily obtain the control of proxy if it knows the protocol of communication between app and it.
-Whether the interface of the proxy is protected to prevent from third party access is the first potential issue.
+The Android app using ADB workaround is usually a combination of a normal application with restricted permissions, and a proxy started by ADB which has \emph{signature} level permissions.
+In Android, most of apps communicate with proxies through the socket channel, which has no strong protection and generic access control.
+A malicious app could easily obtain the control of proxy if it knows the protocol of communication between app and itself.
+The security concern arises if the proxy interface is not well protected against the third party access.
 Some apps implement password authentication into the protocol to strengthen protection to the proxy.
-However, because of the inconsistency of app and proxy's life cycles, there must be a mechanism to temporarily save the password.
-By this means, a malicious app could still have chance to know the password if proper analysis has been done.
-Therefore, whether the protection is effective and secure enough is the second potential issue.
+However, due to the inconsistency of app and proxy's life cycles, there usually be a mechanism to temporarily save the password.
+By this means, a malicious app could still have chance to obtain the password if proper analysis has been done.
+Therefore, an ineffective or insecure mechanism of password authentication constitutes another potential security concern.

-The approach to analyse the app and find the vulnerabilities of ADB workaround is initiated based on two potential issues we have mentioned recently, and targeted to exploit if any vulnerability has been found.
-We summarised this approach into four step: